 Jean has also used yeast to study the key proteins and mechanisms involved in the splicing of messenger RNA — the editing process which removes the parts of genes that do not code for proteins, prior to protein synthesis.

 She has received many accolades in recognition of her work, including, in 2003 the Society’s Gabor Medal — which recognises interdisciplinary work linked to the life sciences — and the Novartis Medal and Prize of the Biochemical Society in 2004.
 Jean is also a Fellow of the Royal Society of Edinburgh and was named a CBE in 2006.
-She is currently the Royal Society Darwin Trust Research Professor.
+She was the Royal Society Darwin Trust Research Professor from 2005 until 2016..

 Interest and expertise